AlexinGtz/Interview/README.md

     - defense (number)
     - speed (number)
     - type (comma joined string)
+### 4. Connect the MainPage component with the SearchBar so you can send data to backend
-### 4. In frontend, make a component that maps this response to a Pokemon Card.
+### 5. In frontend, make a component that maps the backend response to a Pokemon Card.
 And show construct one card for each element received

 ## Append 1